Designing experimental places and spaces - a virtual indepth journey

 The learning journey is grounded in firsthand, embodied practice and complemented by systems science.
 Participants will gain insight into the latest developments in transdisciplinary research, systemic intervention, systemic design, transition and transformation studies, and bioregional weaving.
 Together, we will reflect on the role these experimental places and spaces play in shaping regenerative futures.
 A rich community will facilitate further sharing and a mutual design spirit.

 After an introductory first session, we will embark on the conceptual framing of the DEPS framework.
 This allows for a synthesis and red thread for the participants when learning in the following in-depth sharing from different DEPS projects of various lab types, in different settings and cultures, from their founders, visionaries, builders, and holders.
-The virtual course will close with a synthesis session, allowing us to identify “what’s in it for me wanting to embark
+The virtual course will conclude with a synthesis session, helping us identify the personal value of embarking on this endeavor.

 The virtual sessions will be structured, building upon systems theory, resilience assessment, scale-linking governance, complexity didactics, regenerative practice, inner resilience, and systemic design.

-The virtual course will be enriched by the possibility to expand the course and round it up with a physical field trip to some of the foundational DEPS labs, offered at April/May 2026 for selected alumni of the virtual course part.
+The virtual course will be enriched by the possibility to expand the course and round it up with a physical field trip to some of the foundational DEPS labs, offered later n 2026 for selected alumni of the virtual course part.

 The DEPS community of like-minded people will become its own rich group of mutual exchange and potential future projects, hosted as a sub-community in the DRRS network.